crdant/bootstrap/README.md

 1. Teardown PCF (`pcf teardown`).
 2. If you added LDAP, remove it from the environment with `ldap teardown`.
 3. Take down concourse with `concourse teardown`.
-4. Get rid of Vault with `vault teardown`.
+4. Get rid of Vault with `secrets teardown`.
 5. Lastly, take down the infrastructure with `teardown`.

 ## Ergonomics